nais/doc/docs/README.md

-# It is NAIS to be a developer at NAV
+# It is NAIS t🎃 be a developer at NAV

 <div class="grid cards" markdown>